jclouds/jclouds-site/documentation/quickstart/rackspace.markdown

     java -classpath ".:lib/*" org.jclouds.examples.rackspace.autoscale.CreatePolicy myUsername myApiKey

-### <a id="autoscale-advanced"></a>Advanced work with Rackspace Autoscale
+### <a id="autoscale-advanced"></a>Advanced work with Rackspace Auto Scale

-In addition to the CreatePolicy example, by going through the autoscale example code, you will learn to create and execute webhooks, and delete and modify groups, policies, and webhooks.
+In addition to the CreatePolicy example, by going through the Auto Scale example code, you will learn to create and execute webhooks, and delete and modify groups, policies, and webhooks.
 You can find the examples documentation [here](https://github.com/jclouds/jclouds-examples/tree/master/rackspace).

 ## <a id="jee"></a>jclouds in a Managed Container